 Creative Campus'21 programme was based in North Clondalkin Library.
 Our graduate and participating artist navigated the area in and around the new North Clondalkin Library.

-We are delighted to welcome NCAD graduate artists Joanne Clerkin and Claire O'Sullivan to this year's programme.
+We were delighted to welcome NCAD graduate artists Joanne Clerkin and Claire O'Sullivan to this year's programme.
 They will work alongside our 2021 curator Jonathan Stokes and producer Jennifer Webster.

 Creative Campus 2020 was located in the beautiful valley of Glenasmole in the